-Birthstones have existed across cultures throughout history.
-Often, these were attributed to significant aspects of a particular society, such as religion or custom.
-Modern times reflect these themes as well, as groups have updated these symbolic stones to reflect current tastes, thoughts, and trends.
-Join us as we examine the nature of the December birthstone.
+Birthstones have existed across cultures over the ages.
+Often, these reflect aspects of society, such as religion or custom.
+Modern times show these themes, too, as groups have updated these stones to reflect current tastes, thoughts, and trends.
+Join us as we examine the nature of December birthstones.

 If cold December gave you birth

 The month of snow and ice and mirth

 Place on your hand a turquoise blue;

 Success will bless whate’er you do.

 -Traditional Birthstone Poem

 December babies are super lucky!
 Of all the months of the year, only a few feature three separate birthstones.
 December birthstones are turquoise, blue zircon, and tanzanite.
 Because this is a cold winter month, it should be no surprise that all three of these gemstones exhibit various tones and hues of blue.